 When we think of innovation, we immediately assume this is about bringing in technology, certainly in this age of digital, artificial intelligence, and robots.
 Often we forget that HR has a key role in creating, maintaining, and managing skills orientated towards innovation.
 Also, honing these skills and guaranteeing their sustainability goes through generating a culture of innovation which again needs HR’s championship.
 With that in mind, Innovation Minds created a simple 7-part Corporate HR Assessment, which will give you:

-- A temperature check on where you are at in your hire to retire journey in the HR maturity scale.
+- A temperature checks on where you are at in your hire to retire journey in the HR maturity scale.

 - A deeper look into where your organization excels when it comes to corporate HR.